AppBaza/appbaza/README.md

 - `website/{change}` - for website changes (menus, links, etc)
 - `conf/{change}` - for configuration changes

+## How change version?

+Update the following files with the new version:

+- `package.json` - modify `version` field
+- `docusaurus.config.js` - search for `/changelog`
+- `src/pages/changelog.md` - add a new version with the change log

 ## How to start, build and deploy the website?

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.